 Canon 6D Mark II versus Canon 5D Mark IV

-The Canon EOS 6D Mark II and the Canon EOS 5D Mark IV are two digital cameras that were revealed to the public, respectively, in June 2017 and August 2016.
+The Canon EOS 6D Mark II and the Canon EOS 5D Mark IV are two digital cameras that were officially introduced, respectively, in June 2017 and August 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
 The 6D Mark II has a resolution of 26 megapixel, whereas the 5D Mark IV provides 30.1 MP.

-The side-by-side display below illustrates the physical size and weight of the Canon 6D Mark II and the Canon 5D Mark IV.
+An illustration of the physical size and weight of the Canon 6D Mark II and the Canon 5D Mark IV is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
+All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 6D Mark II – represents the basis for the calculations across all the size and weight measures).

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Canon EF Lens Catalog.